 How long will it take to commute from our accommodation to the school?
 Is there a homestay option?

 We recommend students to stay in single rooms because they are more convenient.
 There are various options students can choose from, e.g. 10 minutes walk from your accommodation to the school; 10 minutes by bicycle.
 Currently students are assigned to places within 15-20 minute by subway (30 minutes by bicycles).
 Females and males are separated.
 There is no bathroom unit in each room, but there is a shared bathroom.
 There is a homestay option.
 However, commute time is about 40-50 minutes.
 So, if you just want to get a feel of homestay, you can also choose the weekend homestay experience where you just stay with a family for two days on the weekend.

 For people with working visa, what procedures do we have to make after entering Japan?

 Please go to the ward office to apply for an alien registration card and join the Japanese National Health Insurance.
 You can only open a bank account and get a cell phone after you receive your alien registration card.

 I have a working holiday visa, can I send a surface/air mail to my accommodation before I arrive?

 Because people constantly move in and out from the accommodation, we recommend students not to send anything before they arrive to avoid missing packages and other troubles.

 Can we stay at the accommodations that are arranged by school even after our study program?

-Current students have the priority to stay at accommodations arranged by the school.
-However, school can provide information and help you look for other accommodations.
+Current students have the priority to stay at accommodation arranged by the school.
+However, school can provide information and help you look for other accommodation.